scubamuc/wiki-md/SYSTEM.ttyd-shell-in-a-browser.md

 > [!CAUTION]
 > ### Safety first
-> Never make this available to the outside world without HTTPS encryption and **secure** credentials, better yet --> use a reverse proxy enabling/disabling the port on demand!
+> Never make this available to the outside world without HTTPS encryption and **secure** credentials!
+> * better yet --> use a reverse proxy enabling/disabling the port on demand!
+> * even better --> access only locally
+> * optional --> use a VPN and acces only locally

 > [!NOTE]
 > ### encryption